remusao/remusao.github.io/posts/sieve-even-faster.md

 find one of the (if not *the*) fastest implementation there: <http://primesieve.org/>

-It has been a while since I posted my last article on the blog, my studies didn’t leave me enough time for writing.
+It has been a while since I posted my last article on the blog, my studies didn't leave me enough time for writing.
 But during Christmas holidays I found some time to share with you some discoveries and developments that I made recently on the Sieve of Eratosthenes.
 This article follows the previous article on the Sieve and aim to